 Small Business Technology Transfer (STTR) This program facilitates cooperative R&D between small business concerns and U.S. research institutions with potential for commercialization. .

 Small Grant A special type of award, often limited to a beginning researcher.
 Typically, such an award may be obtained for one year only.

 SO Signing Official

 Sponsored Projects Office (SPO) The Sponsored Projects Office (SPO) at the Berkeley campus is responsible for preparing, interpreting, negotiating, and accepting agreements for projects funded by federal and state agencies, foundations, and other public and private sources.
 SPO also prepares and negotiates all subawards for collaborative research.
-The Sponsored Projects Office reports to the Assistant Vice Chancellor for Research Administration and Compliance.
+SPO is in the Research Administration and Compliance Office.
 (UCB)

 Statement of Economic Interests for Principal Investigators (Form 700-U) State of California form for financial disclosure.
 (UCB)

-Stipend A payment made to an individual under a fellowship or training grant in accordance with pre-established levels to provide for the individualís living expenses during the period of training.
+Stipend A payment made to an individual under a fellowship or training grant in accordance with pre-established levels to provide for the individual’s living expenses during the period of training.

 Subaward Form UCB form to request that payment be issued from the university to subawardees.
 (UCB)

 Subcontract, Subgrant, or Subagreement A document written under the authority of, and consistent with the terms and conditions of an award (a grant, contract or cooperative agreement), that transfers a portion of the research or substantive effort of the prime award to another institution or organization.
-See Working with Subrecipients.
+See Subaward Process at Berkeley.

 Supplemental (Rebudgeting or Modification) Proposal A request to the sponsor for additional funds for an ongoing project during the previously approved performance period.
 A supplemental proposal may result from increased costs, modifications in design, or a desire to add a closely related component to the ongoing project.